stathissideris/javamatic/README.md

     this.setMobileTelephone(other.getMobile());
 ````

-If the passed lists differ in size, the template is render as many times as the size of the "first" list (since a map is passed, it's not guaranteed which list is the first).
+If the passed lists differ in size, the template is rendered as many times as the size of the "first" list (since a map is passed, it's not guaranteed which list is the first).

 ### Processing input